SFB1252/talks/index.md

 # Research Data and Methods Workshop Series

-Welcome to the **Research Data and Methods Workshop Series** by SFB 1252 - Prominence in Language at the University of Cologne.
-This comprehensive program is designed to equip researchers with essential skills and knowledge for conducting rigorous academic research.
+Workshop series by SFB 1252 - Prominence in Language at the University of Cologne.

 ## About the Series

-Our workshop series covers fundamental aspects of research methodology, data management, and academic best practices.
-Whether you're a graduate student, postdoc, or established researcher, these workshops provide valuable insights and practical skills for your research journey.
+Workshops on research methodology, data management, and academic practices for graduate students, postdocs, and researchers.

 ## Current Workshop Series (Summer 2025)